tmarfil/my-manifests/Readme.md

 * transport-server-80
 * transport-server-443

 The TransportServer CRDs will create the F5 Big-IP Virtual Servers.
-For service discovery to work the name of the nginx-ingress nodeport services we created previously must match the spec.pool.service in the TransportServer manifest:
+For service discovery to work, the name of the nginx-ingress nodeport services we created previously must match the spec.pool.service in the TransportServer manifest:

 _spec.pool.service = nginx-ingress-443_

+---
+**NOTE**

+Replace the virtualServerAddress below with the IP address assigned to your F5 Big-IP Virtual Server

+---

 Example _crd-transport-server.yaml_:
 ```